 A core component of our reporting and monitoring arrangements will focus on the quarterly submission of board papers (or equivalent).
-We expect to be sent a full set of board papers at the same time as they are sent to the board.
-We expect as a minimum that these papers will include the following:
+We expect to be sent a full set of board papers, which we as a minimum must include the following:

-- an agenda for the board meeting - minutes from the previous board meeting - up-to-date financial information, including: - your most recent management accounts these should include the original budget set for the year, the budget and actuals for the period and to date, the resulting variances, and revised projections to the end of the year - A rolling 12-month cashflow forecast that includes opening balances - final (annual) financial statements - your updated risk register/s - quarterly progress reports against the targets and success measures set out in your Arts Council funding agreement (annual agreed Activity and Investment Principles Plans) which, where applicable, should identify any areas of activity where insufficient progress is being made and include appropriate plans and actions that have been approved by your board to help mitigate risks and/or increase progress and performance.
+- an agenda for the board meeting - minutes from the previous board meeting - up-to-date financial information, including: - your most recent management accounts these should include the original budget set for the year, the budget and actuals for the period and to date, the resulting variances, and revised projections to the end of the year - a rolling 12-month cashflow forecast that includes opening balances - final (annual) financial statements at the appropriate point and in line with statutory requirements - your updated risk register/s - quarterly progress reports against the targets and success measures set out in your Arts Council funding agreement (annual agreed Activity and Investment Principles Plans) which, where applicable, should identify any areas of activity where insufficient progress is being made and include appropriate plans and actions that have been approved by your board to help mitigate risks and/or increase progress and performance.
 You will find it helpful, and we strongly encourage you to use the Arts Council Activity (Outcomes) and Investment Principles Plans templates for updates and reporting to your board